 Pricing: From $9 per user (monthly)

-Additionally, ClickTime offers a great deal of customization regarding permissions, meaning employees will only see what you want them to see.
+ClickTime’s mobile app allows the ability to attach photos to entries.
+Additionally, ClickTime offers customization regarding permissions, meaning employees will only see what you want them to see.

 Important features to look for in construction labor tracking software